chrisl8/ArloBot/README.md

 ![Alt text](screenshots/PropellerSerialTest.png "Serial Test Program")

 * A Python Curses based serial communications test program allows testing of ALL Propeller board functions over serial with zero use of ROS to more easily ensure the hardware is working before starting ROS.

-# Maintenance Only Status Notes

-The [Arlo Robot System](https://www.parallax.com/product/28966) by Parallax has been discontinued.
-At this moment they are entirely out of stock, so this project's usefulness slowly grows to an end, although my personal implementation, which has always been the primary focus of this repository, lives on as I run my robot almost daily.

 # Build a Robot! #
 First you need to build a robot!